albar965/littlenavmap-manual/src/en/MAPDISPLAY.rst

 You can use  ``Map`` -> :ref:`remove-highlights` to remove all highlights from the map.

-Colors and appearance can be customized in options on page :ref:`map-display-user`.
+Colors and appearance can be customized in options on page :ref:`options-map-user`.

 .. _flightplan-map: